What is a Merchant Cash Advance?

 The advance amount you receive depends on your average monthly credit card transactions.
 Your credit and debit card sales are the primary determining factor for approval.

 This is why it’s called an advance – the amount you receive is an advance of projected future card sales.
-Most MCA companies will base the amount on a monthly average of sales, but some might use weekly or quarterly sales.
+Most MCA companies base the amount on a monthly average of sales, but some may use weekly or quarterly sales averages instead.

 Factor Rate

 MCA companies use a factor rate instead of an interest rate.
-Factor rates can be the equivalent of anywhere from a 40%-150% APR.
+Factor rates can be equivalent to anywhere from a 40% to 150% APR.

-The factor rate is a flat interest you repay.
-Factor rates range from 1.09-1.50.
+The factor rate is a fixed percentage you repay.
+Factor rates range from 1.09 to 1.50.
 Multiply the factor rate by the advance amount to determine your interest.

 For example, if you borrowed $100,000 at a factor rate of 1.2, the formula would be: